szafranski/RH-ota/docs/FAQ.md

 If you want to do that, you can use external programmer such as USB-ASP or just program one Arduino as a temporary programmer utilizing feature named „Arduino as ISP” (NOT: "ArduinoISP").
 To performing that just Google sth like „Burning bootloader using Arduino as ISP”.
 There are a lot of tutorials in that regard.

+If you have Arduinos from few different batches (they are often different color-wise etc) try to remove variables.
+Use those from same batch, check.
+Use those from different one, check.

+### 5. Everything can just "be broken"
+Assume that one Arduino is broken and try with other ones.
+Remove it and check etc.

 ### * You can handle that :) *
 Remember - when everyting is configured properly hardware and software -wise it just HAVE TO work.
 Don't be frustrated, check 3 times, have fun.
 It works :)